 Several theories have been advanced as to the need for increasing neurotransmitters.
 Toxic levels in our bodies of various chemicals, heavy metals, solvents, pesticides, and herbicides create damage in the body and this damage also affects nerve fibers.
-Stress from long term physical and or emotional trauma as well and one’s genetic background all may contribute to neurotransmitter imbalance.
+Stress from long-term physical and or emotional trauma as well as one’s genetic background may contribute to neurotransmitter imbalance.
 If the nerve is damaged, it will not put out the same output or charge that is needed for correct function.
-If we increase the amount of neurotransmitters that are available to push through the nerves, we can restore normal function to the nerve, overcoming the damage in restoring normal function.
+If we increase the number of neurotransmitters that are available to push through the nerves, we can restore normal function to the nerve, overcoming the damage in restoring normal function.

-The amino acids that we use are combinations of 5 hydroxy-tryptophan, tyrosine, and herb called Macuna puriens which is L-dopa.
+The amino acids that we use are combinations of 5 hydroxy-tryptophan, tyrosine, and an herb called Mucuna Pruriens which is L-dopa.
 We add to this L-lysine, L cysteine, folate, selenium and various vitamins all intended to provide the balance for restoring the master neurotransmitters in the body.